RavenousLegs

 Indian Cultural Heritage in Madhya Pradesh - Sanchi Stupa - UNESCO World Heritage Site

-I walked into the 4th century (400 CE) astronomical centre which once existed in the caves of Udayagiri possibly due to its then location on the tropic of cancer.
-The sculptures and inscriptions of activities related to Hindu-calendar and sundials give insights to Hindu astronomy.
-The king later transformed the caves into Hindu temples to restore the concept of Hindu king as a supreme leader and devotee of Lord Vishnu.
-The caves are oldest surviving Hindu temples with iconography from Vaishnavism, Shaktism and Shaivism.
-The Varaha avatar of Vishnu rescuing goddess earth from the cosmic sea is the most iconic cave here.
+I entered the 4th-century (400 CE) astronomical center that once existed in the caves of Udayagiri, possibly due to its location on the tropic of cancer at that time.
+The sculptures and inscriptions depicting activities related to the Hindu calendar and sundials provide valuable insights into Hindu astronomy.
+Later, the king transformed the caves into Hindu temples to restore the concept of the Hindu king as a supreme leader and devotee of Lord Vishnu.
+These caves are the oldest surviving Hindu temples, featuring iconography from Vaishnavism, Shaktism, and Shaivism.
+The most iconic cave here is the one depicting the Varaha avatar of Vishnu rescuing the goddess Earth from the cosmic sea.

-My thoughts: Man had started learning the concept of leadership to protect the people of their kingdom.
-And, astronomy existed back then too!!!!!
+My thoughts: It’s fascinating to realize that humans had already begun to understand the concept of leadership to protect their kingdoms, and astronomy existed as a discipline back then as well!

 Indian Cultural Heritage in Madhya Pradesh - Udayagiri Caves